Honeycomb

 }

-More info regarding themes and available variables is provided in Honeycomb core library.
+More info regarding themes and available variables is provided in design token and themes documentation.

 Helper classes